Wah! Bah! We launched FREE WABA (WhatsApp Business Account)

 Investing and Investors

-A sales projection can also assist business owners in obtaining extra financing unlike the current value of a firm, which is generally based on assets, the sales prediction shows potential investors what type of return on investment the company is expected to achieve.
+A sales projection can also assist business owners in obtaining extra financing unlike the current value of a firm, which is generally based on assets, the sales prediction shows potential investors what type of return on investment the company is expected to achieve. his is important to mention in an investor deck.
 A sales forecast that indicates future revenues in excess of the business’s current worth offers a compelling case for investing since investors may expect a better return on the investment.

 What factors should you keep in mind when making sales forecasts?